scttcper/ngx-toastr/README.md

 Add `ToastContainerModule.forRoot()` to ngModule after the `ToastrModule.forRoot()` Add a div with `toastContainer` directive on it.
 ```
-import { ToastContainerDirective } from 'toastr-ng2';
+import { ToastContainerDirective } from 'ngx-toastr';
 @Component({
   selector: 'app-root',
   template: `<div toastContainer class="toast-top-right"></div>`,